-In the third set of results (Table VI), we use ARQ = 7 (i.e. six retransmissions at the MAC layer at 11 Mbps) with 250 ms interference/capture every 2 seconds.
-Due to exponential back-off, these six retransmissions take upto 60-75ms before a packet is dropped during the capture phase.
-SACK goodput improves for both the LAN (10 ms RTT) and USA continental WAN (80 ms RTT) case, though it still collapses for longer RTTs due to high sensitivity to residual error rates.
+In the second set of results (Table IV), we use ARQ = 7 (i.e. six retransmissions at the MAC layer at 11 Mb/s) with 250 ms interference/capture every 2 seconds.
+Due to exponential backoff, these six retransmissions take upto 60-75ms before a packet is dropped during the capture phase.
+SACK goodput improves for both the LAN (10 ms RTT) and USA continental WAN (80 ms RTT) case, although it still collapses for longer RTTs due to high sensitivity to residual error rates.
 LT-TCP's performance is competitive with SACK for LANs, and is clearly superior for longer RTTs.
 This set of results suggests that link level ARQ is not a panacea even with LAN links because the end-to-end RTT still matters.
-Moreover, such high degrees of ARQ persistence are not possible for longer delay links like MAN or satellite which backs the case for end-to-end mechanisms like LT-TCP.
+Moreover, such high degrees of ARQ persistence are not possible for longer delay links such as satellite links, which supports the case for end-to-end mechanisms like LT-TCP.